 We’ve also found that using an airport transfer service is a stress-free start to your journey.
 A friendly driver will collect you at home (or hotel), handle your bags, and transport you to the airport.
 Perfect if you’re packing heavy!

 For international flights, it is best to arrive 3 hours before flight time.
 This allows time to get through the baggage drop and security lines.

 For domestic flights, two hours is advised.
 You can spend your extra time with a little shopping, a book, or even a glass of wine before you board.

 ⓘ TIP: If your travel partner has a habit of being late, tell him or her that your flight departs one hour earlier than it actually does.

 6. Keep track of all your arrangements with a travel app

 A travel app like TripIt (free) keeps all your travel details in one place.
 You never have to worry about having to find printouts, and everything is neatly organized in chronological order.

 We couldn’t do without it.

-Did we help you avoid stress when going to the airport?
-Share this on Pinterest!
+Is this helping you avoid stress when going to the airport?
+Save it!